Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models

-In asset-pricing applications, it is common to consider a common set of regressors shared across all equations.
+Proposition~\ref{proposition:1} provides the fundamental probabilistic structure used in the subsequent analysis.
+Part~(i) shows that the centered joint process $\{\bar{\ve z}_t\}$ admits an orthogonal Wold representation, while part~(ii) implies that finite-predictor exactness yields a finite-order VAR innovations representation.
+Part~(iii) further establishes stability and absolute summability of the associated coefficients.
+Finally, part~(iv) delivers the covariance-stationarity, ergodicity, and moment conditions needed for the asymptotic arguments below.
+Accordingly, the joint system can be studied through a stable VAR representation in which contemporaneous dependence is encoded in $\ve{\Sigma}$ and dynamic dependence is encoded in the lag structure.

+We adopt a reduced-form VAR($p_0$) as the benchmark because it summarizes multivariate dynamics with minimal structural assumptions and serves as a standard workhorse in empirical macroeconomics and finance (\citet{sims1980mr,stock2001var}).
+In asset-pricing applications, it is common for all equations to share the same regressor vector.
 Leading examples include the CAPM of \citet{sharpe1964cap} and \citet{lintner1965vra}, the arbitrage pricing theory (APT) of \citet{ross1976atc}, and the multi-factor models of \citet{fama1993crf,fama2015ffa,fama2016daf}.
 In these cases, $\ve{x}_{i,t}= \ve{x}_t$ for all $i$.
 This common-regressor case is nested in our general setup, and all results under Assumption~\ref{assumption:1} remain valid after a notational simplification.